Login

 Plus, you know what the ego does when it realises it has been heard?
 It stops fighting.
 It takes a breath.
 And most importantly of all, it opens itself up to listening.
 Which means there's a potential for some middle ground to be uncovered.
 And in that middle ground lies connection, the potential for creative expression, and the capacity to create new worlds.

 Politics is about the way we choose to live with one another.
-When we take the time to develop our capacity to engage in a thoughtful and purposeful way, basing our conversations in deep listening and a willingness to find points of connection, who knows what might unfold from there.
+When we take the time to develop our capacity to engage thoughtfully and purposefully, basing our conversations in deep listening and a willingness to find points of connection, who knows what might unfold from there.

 I'd love to find out.